fglmtt/coding/lectures/large-language-models-for-software-engineering.md

 In the 2010s, the tight semantic straitjacket of the 1970s was already considerably relaxed to allow transformations that might even fail some tests.
 The strongest concern became to retain sufficient operational faithfulness.
 The rationale was that no software can be considered functionally correct when executed on a system in which inefficiency has left insufficient remaining resources

-Todays, software generated by LLMs may not even be syntactically correct, let alone semantically.
+Today, software generated by LLMs may not even be syntactically correct, let alone semantically.
 Testing is even more important to assure functional faithfulness and check for regressions in those non-functional properties that are not targeted by the improvement process

 #### 2.4.3.
 Refactoring